 - What happened because we hadn’t checked the alignment on our exit strategy.

-Highlights of Part 3:
+Part 3:

 - Painful lessons about how nasty take-over battles can get when you sell a business.